 The Text View Settings command opens the Text View Settings dialog box where you can define settings for the display of line number, bookmark, and source folding margins, specify the tab size, and define which visual aids are available in Text View.

-15.6 Grid View Menu
+17.6 Grid View

 The Grid View Menu contains commands for working with documents in the Grid View55 of File Comparison windows.
+These commands are not available in Text View.
+For details about each command, see the subsections below.